December 11th, 2023

 - St. Marks Lighthouse: Located within the St. Marks Wildlife Refuge, this lighthouse is one of the oldest in Florida.
 It survived both the Civil War and the Second Seminole War of 1835.
 Go and tour the lighthouse and enjoy the beach!

 - Railroad Square Art Park: This park was originally a lumber yard in Tallahassee.
 It was then redone to be an industrial business park.
 Here you can find art galleries, restaurants, and many shops!
-A perfect place to walk around and enjoy with your friends and family.
+It is a perfect place to walk around and enjoy with friends and family.

 Tallahassee became a city and the state capital in 1824.
 In the early days, Tallahassee had an abundance of cotton plantations that started increasing the population significantly.

-Tallahassee originally started as only one-quarter of a mile in size to 28.18 square miles by 1980.
-Since then, Tallahassee has just kept growing and was recorded being 103 square miles as of 2016.
+Tallahassee originally started as only one-quarter of a mile in size and had grown to 28.18 square miles by 1980.
+Since then, Tallahassee has kept increasing and was recorded as 103 square miles as of 2016.
 The town is known for its rolling landscape throughout the city.

 Living in Tallahassee, Florida - Final Thoughts